kiasarecool/espHome_media_volume_remote/README.md

 # espHome_media_volume_remote
 Control Media entity volume with a display showing the volume level, app, artist and title on screen.
 Added neopixel ring for color feedback on Volume level
+Click to mute
+Hold for 1s to un-mute
+Clockwise = Volume +
+Anti-Clockwise = Volume -

 All text is on screen dynamic and changes based on what app, artist and title. ( or channel and show)